Moose collision 'just like a Hollywood movie,' says driver | CBC News

 Moose collision 'just like a Hollywood movie,' says driver

-Jason Spurrell and partner walk away with minimal injuries after hitting moose on Foxtrap Access Road
+Jason Spurrell and partner walk away with minimal injuries after hitting a moose

 There aren't many things drivers fear more than colliding with a moose.